 Employer companies in Portugal must offer employment contracts to future employees.
 Thus, full-time, part-time or temporary, or fixed-term employment contracts can be signed, depending on the project.
 Such a contract must include details about the employing company, the activities performed by the employee, working hours, working conditions, remuneration, as well as how such a contract can be terminated.

-The working week in Portugal is 40 hours, and what exceeds this threshold must be paid extra.
+The working week in Portugal is 40 hours, and the extra hours are paid accordingly.
 This is taken into account when payroll is made in Portugal.
 You can discuss more with our specialists about Portuguese payroll taxes.

 According to the legislation, payroll in Portugal is administered each month.
 On the other hand, these requirements must also be considered:

 International entrepreneurs who want to set up a company in Portugal have the support and services of our local specialists.
-Contact us at any time if you want complete information.
+Contact us at any time if you want complete information, and also explore this video presentation about the payroll services available in Portugal:

 Payroll options for Portuguese companies